- In a lavish or extravagant manner:

 lived high on the hog after getting his inheritance.

-- To go all the way; do or accept something fully.
+- to go all the way; do or accept something fully

-- In a luxurious or costly way.
+- in a luxurious or costly way

-Origin of hog
+Origin of Hog

 Middle English from Old English hogg possibly of Celtic origin sū- in Indo-European roots

 From American Heritage Dictionary of the English Language, 5th Edition